Jumping Worms

 Jumping worms are an invasive species from Asia and have been reported in gardens in Bloomington.
 They are very difficult to eradicate once established, so preventing their movement and introduction through the movement of soil, plants, and mulch is very important.

 There are different species of jumping worms, but they are all in the Amynthas genus and have similar characteristics and behavior.
-They get their common name from their dramatic thrashing when disturbed as shown in the video below. |
+They get their common name from their dramatic thrashing when disturbed as shown in the videos to the right.
+Click the brochure cover below to read our publication on jumping worms. |

 |